-The most life shortening experience for the battery is too be drained to zero charge before recharging.
+The most life shortening experience for the battery is to be drained to zero charge before recharging.

 When a battery discharges, the active material on both positive and negative plates converts to lead sulfate, causing the plates to become more alike in an electrical charge.
 The electricity conducting battery acid becomes weaker and the voltage drops.
 As the battery remains discharged, the process continues until recharging the battery becomes impossible.
-If the battery does become run down be sure to recharge it as soon as possible.
-Over charging the battery can be just as detrimental to its life as running it down too far.